 Being a parent is not the easiest of jobs at times!
-Through North Yorkshire Local Authority we have a family support worker available to parents.
+Through North Yorkshire Local Authority, we have a family support worker available to parents.
 They are part of a service named the 'Prevention Team', but are not 'social care' - family outreach workers are there to help in a non-threatening manner.
 If you would like someone to talk to, have a concern regarding your child or maybe are finding things a bit tricky, please get in touch.
 A member of the Senior Leadership Team can then arrange for the Family Support Worker to give you a call.
 Parents have found her support useful so give it a go.

-Jayne Clark (our Pastoral Mentor) can also provide pastoral support for families.
-She can also provide tailored support for children and their parents during times of difficulty, including during deployment, difficult family situations, transition or general behaviour support and advice.
+We also provide pastoral support for families via trained HLTA staff in school.
+They can provide tailored support for children and their parents during times of difficulty, including during deployment, difficult family situations, transition or general behaviour support and advice.

-Finally, we have access to a 'Service Pupils Champion' - Annabel Hall.
-She is always happy to signpost parents who are new to the area, or may need some extra support.
-Annabel can be reached on 07816648163.
+Finally, we have access to a 'Service Pupils Champion' - Jess Greenhaugh She is always happy to signpost parents who are new to the area, or may need some extra support.
+Annabel can be reached on 07816648163 and she will seek to make contact with all new parents within their first term.
+If you do not wish your details to be passed on to Annabel please let the office know.